Collaborative Project to Meet Societal and Industry-related Challenges

 - The project must not involve contract research.
 The project proposal must describe how the knowledge developed in the project will be of benefit to wider user groups.

-One and the same project participant may not be assigned more than one role in the project, e.g. as Project Owner and partner or subcontractor.
+One and the same project participant may not be assigned more than one role, for example as Project Owner and partner or subcontractor, in the same project.

 What can you seek funding for?